Jurassic Park (Sega CD video game): Plot

-Set after the events of the film, a group of scientists is sent to collect dinosaur eggs at InGen's Jurassic Park, a theme park that is populated with genetically engineered dinosaurs and is located on the fictional island of Isla Nublar.
+Set after the events of the film, a group of scientists are sent to collect dinosaur eggs at InGen's Jurassic Park.
+This theme park is populated with genetically engineered dinosaurs and is located on the fictional island of Isla Nublar.
 After the group's helicopter crashes on the island, a survivor – controlled by the player – receives a video message from Emily Shimura, a computer expert.
 Shimura states that the crash was the result of sabotage orchestrated by InGen's corporate rival, Biosyn Corporation, which paid to have a bomb attached to the helicopter.

 A second helicopter is sent to rescue the player, but it is also compromised by Biosyn, which has sent out its own team to steal the dinosaur eggs.
 When Biosyn's helicopter arrives, the company's agents are tranquilized by the player, who uses the helicopter to escape the island.

 Gameplay

 Jurassic Park is a point-and-click adventure game, with a strong emphasis on action sequences which require split-second timing.
 The player must search Isla Nublar to retrieve eggs from seven different dinosaur species and place them in an incubator at the Jurassic Park visitor center.
 The eggs must be collected within a real-time 12-hour limit.

 Jurassic Park is played from a first-person perspective, giving the player a panoramic view of the surroundings as well as various tools to interact with, and a trio of weapons to contend with dinosaurs.
 Because none of the weapons (a stun gun, tranquilizer darts, and gas grenades) are lethal, each situation is in the form of a puzzle disguised as combat which requires more than just shooting to survive.
 First-aid kits can be used to replenish the player's health, while night vision goggles allow the player to see in dark environments.
-Paleontologist Robert T. Bakker makes video appearances throughout the game to provide the player with hints and dinosaur information, via special Dinosaur Field Kiosks that are located near dinosaur paddocks.
+Paleontologist Robert T. Bakker makes video appearances throughout the game to provide the player with hints and dinosaur information via special Dinosaur Field Kiosks that are located near dinosaur paddocks.
 Shimura also provides the player with information through video messages.